cristhian-munoz007/elba-blog/src/blogs/interviewing-in-costarica.md

 God bless you lads!

 Anyway, **I'm not going home any time soon :(**.
 I mentioned at the top that I was actually starting a new job.
-I'm having a lot of fun in [WorldQuant](https://www.worldquant.com/).
-More on this in my post on [What is a hedge fund](/blog?post=what-is-a-hedge-fund).
+I'm having a lot of fun in my hedge fund job.

 But Costa Rica doesn't work for me yet.
 I knew that it was going to be hard, and that it will hit in many ways to return.
 It's gonna have to be a very well architected project.